bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 ## Tax rates

 After creating a zone, you can add rates to the zone.
-You can add multiple rates to a zone to account for multiple tax jurisdictions.
-When adding a rate, you can add a rate for each tax class in your store.
+You can add multiple rates to a zone to help the store collect and report taxes to one or more taxation authorities.
+You can add a rate for each tax class in your store.

 ### Create tax rates

 To create tax rates, send a request to the [Create tax rates](/api-reference/store-management/tax-rates-and-zones/tax-rates/create-tax-rates) endpoint.
 Specify the rate name, rates of each tax class, and the associated tax zone.
-The `tax_zone_id` is the `id` from the [Get tax zones](/api-reference/store-management/tax-rates-and-zones/tax-zones/get-tax-zones) endpoint.
+The `tax_zone_id` is the `id` received from calls to the [Get tax zones](/api-reference/store-management/tax-rates-and-zones/tax-zones/get-tax-zones) endpoint.

-The response provides an `id` for each tax rate.
-Use the `id` to update or delete a specific tax rate.
+The response includes an `id` for each tax rate.
+Use the tax rate `id` to get, update, or delete the associated tax rate.

 <!--
 type: tab